An Arts and Crafts House Front Garden & Driveway“A strong garden design for a house of character and style”

 The clients wanted to keep gravel as the main surfacing material for the driveway area and remove small areas of grass which had become a nuisance to maintain, and incorporate them either into the driveway area or into existing plant beds.
 One area of the driveway had a drainage issue which needed to be investigated.

 They wished to keep the paving around the north facing front door entrance, but as it is over 100 years old and had become very worn plus slippery in the winter, it was decided to renew the paving.

 The weeping Ash in the centre of the driveway, planted in 1914 looked in poor condition and required investigation by an expert.
 The planting was to be reviewed and a new planting plan drawn up, to include more evergreen planting and lots of year round seasonal colour.

-The exterior of the house has great character and interest, so the design focussed on complimenting the house and enhancing the garden space.
+The exterior of the Arts and Crafts house has great character and interest, so the design focussed on complimenting the house and enhancing the front garden space.
 The first step was to investigate why the weeping Ash tree looked in poor condition.
 The client was worried it might have to be felled.

 An Arborist was called in and recommended ‘crown pruning’ which was carried out.
 We strongly suspected that the driveway drainage issue which was caused by years of compaction, had impacted on the tree roots reducing the tree’s ability to take up water and nutrients.
 This was dealt with during landscaping works and the condition of the tree has now improved.